MichelleMoran431/Iris-Data-set-analysis-project/README.md

 *   Create a **histogram** of each variable to png files
 *   To output a **scatter plot** of each pair of variables

-•	Moodle page - internal college site used to access class notes and videos

 #### **1.2  Background**[1,2,3,4,5]